-12. How the governing body involves other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of pupils with special educational needs and in supporting the families of such pupils
+12. How the governing body involves other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of pupils with special

 We work in partnership with a wide range of organisations to compliment and support the work we do with SEND students and their families.

 We have a close working relationship with various departments in Norfolk County Council who are intrinsically linked to our work, such as children's services and the SEND and Inclusion team.

 Where a child is looked after by the local authority (LAC/CiC) we also work closely with all staff involved in supporting their education and our SENDCO is part of the team which will coordinate their personal education plans.